mikosavolainen/GameShop/Backend/README.md

 # Wrench Platform

-Wrench is a multi-featured platform that includes user authentication, game management, reviews, file uploads, and Discord bot integration.
+Wrench is game marketplace that includes user authentication, game management, reviews, file uploads, and Discord bot integration.
 This project leverages Node.js, Express, MongoDB, JWT-based authentication, and more to provide a robust platform for game enthusiasts.

 ## Features